 My daughter and [her] husband live in Oklahoma City.
 Art and I knew making a move would benefit us, as we walked through this next phase of life.

 I knew we were going to have to move Art someday to a place that cared for Alzheimer’s patients and I dreaded it.
 Nobody could love him and care for him like I did.
-The other retirement [communities] didn’t have a Memory Care and would require another move or mean living apart.
+The other independent living, assisted living or general retirement [communities] didn’t have Memory Care or skilled nursing and would require another move or mean living apart.
 Concordia was the answer.
 With the Memory Care services only two hallways from my apartment, visiting daily was easy.

 Art was treated well and he adjusted after a month or so.
 I will have to tell you that his adjustment was hard on both of us.
 But it would have been worse had he been in another facility for Alzheimer’s.